What is the full cycle of the Accounts Payable process?

 - AP Automation

 Businesses worldwide base their operations on the expenditure cycle and the revenue cycle.
 The accounts payable process falls under the broader expenditure and purchasing cycle.
-This process includes a range of essential accounting activities needed to complete a purchase when an order is placed and the customer receives the desired product or service.
+This workflow includes a range of essential accounting steps needed to complete a purchase when an order is placed and the customer receives the desired product or service, as well as best practices related to those activities.

-The below flowchart demonstrates the steps within an automated AP process, once an invoice is received.
+The below flowchart demonstrates the steps within an automated AP workflow, once an invoice is received.

 General AP Procedures

-Creating a guide to AP processes and procedures helps reduce errors.
+Creating a guide to AP processes, procedures, and best practices helps reduce errors.
 Adopting AP automation solutions can help to prevent these errors.
-A comprehensive guide should describe procedures such as the following:
+A comprehensive guide should describe a workflow process such as the following:

 - Receive vendor invoices and perform a three-way match for consistency against purchase order, goods receipt, and invoice